devon-mar/netbox-lists/README.md

             "__meta_netbox_primary_ip": ("primary_ip", "address", "ip"),
             "__meta_netbox_primary_ip4": ("primary_ip4", "address", "ip"),
             "__meta_netbox_primary_ip6": ("primary_ip6", "address", "ip"),
+            # A custom field.
+Will be an empty string if None.
+            # "__meta_netbox_fqdn": ("cf", "fqdn"),
         },
-        # Tuple/list of attributes to use for target.
+        # Tuple/list of attributes to use for Prometheus device SD target.
 Defaults are shown.
         #
-        # If all attributes return None, the VM's name will be used.
+        # If all attributes return None, the device's name will be used.
-        "prometheus_vm_sd_target": (
         "prometheus_device_sd_target": (
+            # For a custom field
+            # ("cf", "fqdn"),
             ("primary_ip", "address", "ip"),
             ("name",), # not necessary
         ),
-        # Dictionary of label to device attribute.
+        # Dictionary of label to device attribute for Prometheus device SD.
 Defaults are shown.
         "prometheus_device_sd_labels": {
             "__meta_netbox_id": ("id",),
             "__meta_netbox_name": ("name",),